worldcoin/orb-firmware/bootloader_main/README.md

 ```

 - `pearl_main`: main board v3.1+, used on Pearl Orbs
-- `pearl_security`: security MCU, any version
+- `pearl_security`: security MCU, any version, used on Pearl Orbs
 - `diamond_main`: Main MCU, used on Diamond Orb Mainboards v4.1+,
 - `diamond_security`: Security MCU, used on Diamond Orb Mainboards v4.1+,

-- `-DDTC_OVERLAY_FILE=one_slot.overlay`: Use this if you want to flash a main/sec_board application with the one-slot configuration.
+- `-DDTC_OVERLAY_FILE=one_slot.overlay`: Use this if you want to flash a Main MCU application with the one-slot configuration.
+The one-slot configuration is not supported by the Security MCU at the moment!

 Flash the bootloader, before the application: